What Is Genetic Screening?

 Conditions that your healthcare provider may screen for include:

-- Tay-Sach's disease is a brain disorder, which is more common in people of Eastern European (Ashkenazi) Jewish descent, that causes early death.
+- Tay-Sach's disease—A brain disorder, which is more common in people of Eastern European (Ashkenazi) Jewish descent, that causes early death.

-- Thalassemia causes abnormal red blood cells.
+- Thalassemia—A type of anemia caused by abnormal red blood cells.
 The condition is more common in people from southeast Asia, China, and Mediterranean countries, such as Greece and Italy.

 What Should I Know Before Having Genetic Screening?